keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Aeos lore and initial concept (Anastasiya).md

  - eats really slow and savors her food even if its objectively slop, and even when she has something important to do she doesnt eat much faster
  - to add onto this, she is big for most dwarves and tends to eat more as a part of that (4'8")
  - she has a really embarrassing tattoo of her first relationship on her lower calf, got it while she was drunk and its really shaky and terrible. (its some shit like E+A LUV 4EVA) She only wears pants because of this, or tries her best to cover it up by asking Silvershift to cover it up with the silver growths on her skin
+ - smiths silver jewelry in her free time, and will occasionally give rings and necklaces to people who help her or as a gift, a way of showing appreciation
  -